RokketPowered/RKBarcodeScanner/README.md

 You are not able to initiaise it using code, this is a xib only implementation at the moment.

-* Create your view in your storyboard or xib file
+* Create a **UIView** in your storyboard or xib file and set up the constraints to take up the space where you want to show the scanner. (i.e. the entire screen)

 * Set the class to **RKBarcodeScanner**